munsailbot/munsailbot/README.md

 Username: vagrant
 Password: vagrant

 This will install and launch a build of Ubuntu with all project dependencies which can be used to easily compile and share files between the host and VM.
-Any changes made in ```/vagrant``` of the Ubuntu VM is mirrored in the host OS.
+Any changes made in ```/vagrant``` of the Ubuntu VM is mirrored in the host OS folder the initial vagrant command was executed in.

 To compile, simply type ```buildsb```.